venura9/TechChallenge/iac/README.md

 -	GitHub actions `environments` used with approver as an additional governance gate for not-technical users.

 ## Process instructions for provisioning the solution.
-- Everything is contained in the `iac` folder
+- Everything is contained in the `iac` folder: https://github.com/venura9/TechChallengeApp/tree/master/iac
-And the github actions workflow does the provisioning for the environment.
+- Github actions workflow does the provisioning for the environment.
 Workflow is at `.github/workflows/prod_pipeline.yml`
 - As long as the environment variables are configured along with the varibles the deployment should be straight forward using terraform.

 > ** Environment variables required for the backend as per: https://www.terraform.io/docs/language/settings/backends/azurerm.html